Last updated May 2020

 Once it is no longer necessary to retain the information, we will dispose of it in a secure manner.

-How it will be stored 5.
-Processing and Use of Personal Information within Destination NSW
+8. Processing and Use of Personal Information within Destination NSW

 Destination NSW will only use, communicate or handle Personal Information for the primary purpose for which the information was collected, or in circumstances where you consent to other use of your Personal Information.
 This includes processing for: